Angel Number 999

 Or whether it is being maintained past its honest conclusion out of fear, habit, or guilt.

-The practical question is whether staying is an act of love or an act of avoidance.
+The question worth asking is whether staying is an act of love or an act of avoidance.

 Not every relationship that encounters difficulty is ending.
 But some relationships have genuinely concluded, and continuing them past that point costs both people the chance to begin something honest.